 Walls-to-Bridges brings incarcerated students and campus-enrolled students together as classmates in semester-long university courses.
 Classes are held in correctional facilities, and are taught using a circle pedagogy and collaborative dialogue aimed to foster egalitarian and collective learning.
 Not only are students learning specific course material, they are learning about themselves and each other.

-In collaboration with Renison University College and Grand Valley Institution, a Social Development Studies course is being offered:
+In collaboration with Renison University College and Grand Valley Institution, W2B can run with the following Social Development Studies course: SDS 311R - Indigenous Peoples and Canadian Public Policy

 The format of this course will be primarily taught using Indigenous pedagogy.
 This course does not use lecture-style teaching as the primary way of conveying information.
 The responsibility for sharing knowledge and discussion of readings will rest equally with the learners and instructor.
 Use of the sharing circle and small group discussions will be the primary ways of learning, conveying, sharing and discussing course information.

-1) Please indicate your interest in SDS 311R by selecting the course during pre-enrollment.
+1) Please indicate your interest in SDS 311R by selecting the second section of the course during pre-enrollment.

 Note: Accepted applicants will be required to complete a Corrections Canada Clearance Request (CPIC).